Binge Eating Disorder (BED) Treatment

-- Eating even when full or inability to stop eating even when full
+- Eating when you feel full or an inability to stop eating when full

 - Eating normally in the presence of others but binging when isolated

 - Feelings of guilt, shame, or self-hate after binge episodes post-binge

 - Feeling out of control of eating behaviors

 - Frequent dieting, with or without weight loss

 - Stockpiling food to consume when alone

 - Experiencing the feeling of stress or anxiety that can only be relieved by eating

 - Never feeling satisfied when eating, no matter the amount of food consumed